 Ah, acronyms.
 Digital advertising is known for them, and digital advertisers are confused by them.
 You might know what CPM means, but what is eCPM and how is it different?

 Go ahead and bookmark this glossary for easy reference.

-Simply put: eCPM stands for effective cost per thousand and applies regardless of what buying method is being used.
+Simply put: eCPM stands for effective cost per mille and can be calculated regardless of what buying method is being used.

-However, even if you’re not a publisher, it never hurts to be in the loop about supply-side metrics.
-(Hence, this post)!
+As briefly mentioned above, eCPM is most often applied on the app developer and publisher side, helping them to determine which type of ad inventory is earning more money on their app or website.
+This is also why, as a marketer, you probably don’t have to worry about any of this.
+Even if you’re not a publisher, though, it never hurts to get in the loop about supply-side metrics.
+(Hence, this post!)
 If you’re interested in learning more, ironSource has a stock market-esque eCPM tracker that helps app publishers stay on top of industry numbers.